Wednesday, October 31, 2012

 Trucks and RVs ascend the passes in long slow and tedious lines.
 Highways for northbound and southbound transverse separate parts of the pass coming together again at the north and south bases.
 The California speed limit for trucks and RVs remains at 55 MPH.
 The right lane is reserved for those vehicles with heavy loads or need to move at slower speeds.
 That lane may crawl up the hill at 25 MPH.
 Drivers must pay attention when passing the slower vehicles and maintaining their speed and momentum.

 On Monday we waited for the going to work traffic to subside before starting out.
 Our plan worked.
 Only moderate traffic traveled with us.
 The map shows the grapevine hills to be part of the Angeles National Forest.
 That thought always makes me chuckle as I look at the barren hills with scrub oak and the occasional stunted growth trees.
-Cuts made by erosion have created deep crevices between the mounds.
-The road climbs to a 3000 foot summit.

 Steep downgrades signs and check your brake signs appear.
 The road moves down hill for a little ways, then it begins to climb again.
 The highest summit signs labels the elevation as over 4000 feet.